 Agreements:

-Article 11 outlines the unique mission of the GNSO being responsible for developing and recommending to the Board substantive policies relating to generic top-level domains.
+Article 11 outlines the unique mission of the GNSO: the GNSO is responsible for developing and recommending to the Board substantive policies relating to generic Top-Level Domains.

 Action items:

 Council leadership to consider adding references to relevant ICANN Bylaw sections for agenda items on the GNSO Council agenda, following the example of the ICANN Board.